Wavewalk no longer offers this configuration as shown here.

 Before going further, we recommend that you watch these two short demo movies:

-1. Boat-like, absolute stability offered by the new W700 series:
+1. Boat-like, absolute stability offered by the W700 series:

-2. For years, the W500 was the world’s most stable kayak, until the W700 showed up:
+2. Before the W700 showed up, the W500 was the world’s most stable kayak :

 WHAT IS STABILITY?